JainFamilyInstitute/HANK-Project/README.md

 4. If required, set library path on line 40 of “HANK-Fortran.sh”

 5. All the output is saved as text files in the folder “FortranOutputDir” (will be created automatically).
 A zip is created Baseline-HANK.zip that has all the code files as well as the output.

 Running Matlab
-1. Copy the output directory in the folder “Matlab-JFI-Server-Fortran-Output”
+1. Copy the output directory “FortranOutputDir” in the folder “Matlab-JFI-Server-Fortran-Output”.

 2. Run “Matlab-Main.m” to produce all the required tables and graphs

 3. Rename figures name and comparison of moments from baseline version in lines 24 and 39 of “Matlab-Main.m”.
 As of now, the target is how different are moments from the ones recorded in Table 7 on modifying the code as described in the next section.

-4. The folder already contains output from the Fortran code for several experiments with the Taylor Rule described in the next section.
+4. Separate directories will be automatically created for steady state results and transition dynamics results.

 Modification of baseline code
 1. To modify Taylor Rule, edit “IterateTransitionStickyRb.f90”.